temporalio/temporal-learning/docs/tutorials/infrastructure/configuring/index.md

   allowOrigins:
     - http://YOUR_DOMAIN:8233
 defaultNamespace: default
-tls:
-  certFile: /etc/letsencrypt/live/YOUR_DOMAIN/cert.pem
-  keyFile: /etc/letsencrypt/live/YOUR_DOMAIN/privkey.pem
-  enableHostVerification: true

 ```

-If you are using your own domain name, replace `YOUR_DOMAIN` in the `host` and `allowOrigins`.

-To enable HTTPS, you also need to provide the paths to your `certFile` and `keyFile`.
-If you are using LetsEncrypt, these will be located in `/etc/letsencrypt/live/YOUR_DOMAIN/cert.pem` and `/etc/letsencrypt/live/YOUR_DOMAIN/privkey.pem`.
-Make these changes, then save and close the file.

-As with the gRPC API, this will make the Web UI available over HTTPS to anyone who can access this server -- ensure that you do not need a local proxy solution before proceeding.
+As with the gRPC API, this will make the Web UI available over HTTP to anyone who can access this server -- ensure that you do not need a local proxy solution before proceeding.

 You can now run a Temporal Service on this server by running the following commands in two separate terminals, to start the Core Server and the UI Server: